These Are the Best States to Retire In to Make Your Savings Last

 Taxes

-Taxes have one of the biggest impacts on your retirement savings’ longevity.
+Taxes have a big impact on the longevity of your retirement savings.
 With considerations for income taxes and property taxes, you’ll want to examine if where you want to move will protect your investment.

 First off, if you’re wondering if you pay taxes on retirement incomes, the answer is yes.
 According to the IRS, most retirement accounts count as taxable income.
 This includes, but is not limited to, military retirement pay, pensions, IRAs, 401(k) withdrawals and unemployment benefits.
 This income will be taxed federally just like when you were employed and is subject to the same tax brackets as regular earned income.

-Social Security is also taxed on the federal level depending on your income.
-If you’re living purely on your social security, you’ll probably avoid paying too much in taxes, but if you have additional retirement income, you’ll probably need to plan on paying the federal government some.
+Social Security is also taxed on the federal level depending on your income, but with a different formula than other retirement income.
+Depending on your income, you’ll pay taxes on up to 85% of your Social Security benefits.
+Basically, if you’re living purely on your Social Security, you’ll probably avoid paying too much in taxes, but if you have additional retirement income, you’ll need to plan on paying the federal government some.

 So in short, everyone pays federal income taxes on retirement withdrawals, but state income taxes are not as simple.
 Depending on each state’s laws, your tax payments will vary greatly.
 For example, you’ll pay nothing on your annual retirement income to the state of Texas.
 But depending on how much you withdraw, you could be responsible to pay up to 13.30% of that same income in California in taxes.